-Football, Residence and Ordinary Residence
+Football, Residence and Domicile

 Residence is the status of an individual for a particular tax year – 183 or more days in the UK in a tax year and you are resident for that year.